tylerpaige/green-camp/planning.md

 Another cycle of barring.
 Does that mean I have to start another whole cycle of building and breaking mythology?

 Should there not be some huge moment that the mythology has been broken?
 A realization that perhaps it was *just* a myth?

+## Admitting defeat
+There's a moment (I think it's actually the transition from Green RCH to Ringwood Manor) where I say "we weren't defeated" and then maybe 3 slides later you say "but sometimes you have to admit defeat".

+I think there could probably be a better connection between these two.
+They seem sort of randomly juxtaposed.

+Maybe instead of "And yet, sometimes you have no choice but to admit defeat" → "And yet, maybe we were defeated."
+- "And yet, at some point, you must admit defeat"
+- "And yet, at some point, you have no choice but to admit defeat"

+## Stylistic notes
+- I'm probably "I suppose", "Maybe", and "Perhaps" too much.
+They are part of speculations, yes, but I don't have to recycle the same language so much.
+-- 15 instances of "maybe"
+-- 1 instance of "I suppose"
+-- 1 instance of "perhaps"
+- On the topic of speculations, I enjoy it when the speculations are sized small.
+I can imagine a nice formal quality on the stack of speculations, where the font starts small (or normal) and just gets huge